-This details the impact that our pupil premium activity had on pupils in the 2021 to 2022 academic year.
+This details the impact that our pupil premium activity had on pupils in the 2022 to 2023 academic year.

-We have analysed the performance of our school's disadvantaged pupils during the 2021/22 academic year using key stage 4 performance data and our own internal assessments.
+We have analysed the performance of our school's disadvantaged pupils during the 2022/23 academic year using key stage 4 performance data and our own internal assessments.

-For 2022, the Progress 8 score (which is a measure of how much progress pupils at this school made across 8 qualifications between the end of KS2 and the end of KS4, compared to other similar pupils nationally) for our disadvantaged pupils was -0.36 (including the English Literature TAGs, -0.63 if the TAGs aren't included).
-For Attainment 8 (which is a measure of GCSE attainment across 8 subjects) it was 39.21 (with TAGs and 37.1 without).
+For 2023, the Progress 8 score (which is a measure of how much progress pupils at this school made across 8 qualifications between the end of KS2 and the end of KS4, compared to other similar pupils nationally) for our disadvantaged pupils was -0.66.
+For Attainment 8 (which is a measure of GCSE attainment across 8 subjects) it was 38.8.
 See DfE guidance for more information about KS4 performance measures.
+Our figures this year were greatly affected by a small group of eight pupils who had very poor attendance.